-Why I Dissent: Ruth Bader Ginsburg Makes Her Mark is an AMAZING book for strong girls!
+Why I Dissent: Ruth Bader Ginsburg Makes Her Mark is an AMAZING book for kids!

 Grit.
 Perseverance.
 Courage.
 When I think of people I want my children to admire because of the way they have conducted themselves both professionally and personally, and because they have persevered in the face of giant and seemingly insurmountable obstacles, Ruth Bader Ginsburg is always one of the first to come to mind.
 And so it is that I wanted to share this incredible picture book biography in honor of Women’s History Month, because it speaks to so many of the virtues I hope my boys will grow to emulate.
 In this mom and librarian’s humble opinion, I Dissent: Ruth Bader Ginsburg Makes her Mark by Debbie Levy, is one of the best children’s picture books out there.
 In addition to being beautifully illustrated by Elizabeth Baddeley, it is inspiring, empowering, and it shows how RBG is the absolute personification of grit and courage.